-Audio-recorded interviews will be transcribed, de-identified and imported into NVivo for analysis; meeting notes and secondary data will also be imported into NVivo.(45) Content analysis will then be conducted,(57) which will involve deductive coding to capture domains and constructs of the CFIR,(55, 56) implementation strategies,(58, 59) and implementation outcomes.(60) CFIR coded extracts will then be evaluated to examine if the specific construct had a positive (enabler), negative (barrier) or mixed impact on the implementation of the program at a facility or Provider level.
-Identified barriers, enablers and mixed determinants will be interpreted with reference to the implementation strategies used, and in relation to
+Audio-recorded interviews will be transcribed, deidentified and imported into NVivo for analysis; meeting notes and secondary data will also be imported into NVivo.
+At Content analysis will then be conducted, An Which will involve deductive coding to capture domains and constructs of the CFIR, Store implementation strategies and implementation outcomes.
+CFIR-coded extracts will then be evaluated to examine if the specific construct had a positive (enabler), negative (barrier) or mixed impact on the implementation of the programme at a facility or provider level.
+Identified barriers, enablers and mixed determinants will be interpreted with reference to the implementation strategies used, and in relation to implementation outcomes including acceptability, appropriateness, adoption, feasibility, fidelity and penetration.

-Study 4.
-Effectiveness of a safety culture change program in residential aged care.

-As part of Aim 2, to evaluate the effectiveness of the culture change program, survey data collected for Study 1 will be used as baseline measures of culture for each facility.
-The organisational culture survey will then be repeated at least once 12 to 18 months later and following the implementation of the culture change program in each RACF (2026-2027).
-Together these data will be used to evaluate the effectiveness of this program, focusing on changes in organisational culture scores and the frequency of experienced unprofessional behaviours (main outcome measures).
-In addition, aggregated facility-level data collected by the Provider will be used to investigate the impacts of the program on secondary outcomes including staff engagement and turnover.
+Study 4: Effectiveness of a safety culture change programme in residential aged care including for uses related to text and data mining, AI training, and similar technologies the implementation of the culture change programme in each RACF (2026-2027).
+Together, these data will be used to evaluate the effectiveness of this programme, focusing on changes in organisational culture scores and the frequency of experienced unprofessional behaviours (main outcome measures).
+In addition, aggregated facility-level data collected by the provider will be used to investigate the impacts of the programme on secondary outcomes including staff engagement and turnover.